bbwire/comfort-travellers-admin/docs/execution-roadmap.md

 9) CI/CD & Hosting (Continuous; final hardening in Week 6)
 - Static generate and Firebase Hosting deploy
 - Sentry (optional), accessibility/performance checks
+- **Status:** Pending – fresh app build is ready but deployment pipeline has not been recreated since the reset.

 ## Definition of Ready (DoR)
 - User stories defined with acceptance criteria